June 14, 2017 | Sarah Danks

 5) Tracking Website Goals

-Once you’ve put all your SEO steps in place, then you need to make sure you set up tracking, and most importantly, your goals.
+Once you’ve put all your SEO steps in place, then you need to make sure you set up goal tracking, because if you’re putting time and money into acquiring traffic, you need to monitor effectiveness.
 You can have the best website in the world, but if you’re not tracking how it’s performing, it’s all for naught.

 There are two tracking tools we use exclusively here, not only on client sites but our own: